-As of Sept.
-19, according to a data dashboard based on federal data compiled by the AHCA/NCAL, nursing home residents accounted for:
+As of the week ending Oct.
+24, according to a data dashboard based on federal data compiled by the AHCA/NCAL, nursing home residents accounted for:

 “There is no higher priority for us than patient health and safety.
 As the Delta variant strengthens, the Biden-Harris Administration is committed to doing everything we can to keep patients, and those who care for them, safe,” U.S. Department of Health and Human Services (HHS) Secretary Xavier Becerra said in a public statement about the federal vaccine mandate.
 “There is no question that staff, across any health care setting, who remain unvaccinated pose both direct and indirect threats to patient safety and population health.
 Ensuring safety and access to all patients, regardless of their entry point into the health care system, is essential.”

-In recent months, about two-dozen states have enacted state mandates, which vary widely in scope.
+Before the announcement of the federal mandate, about two-dozen states enacted their own vaccine requirements, which vary widely in scope.

 For example, Maryland’s state mandate requires all workers at nursing homes and hospitals to get vaccinated or submit to regular testing for COVID-19.
 The state of Illinois requires all health care workers, including employees at public and private nursing homes, teachers and staff at pre-K schools and students at higher education institutions be vaccinated.